The Darling Apron

 Notes

-I prefer using roasted pistachios to top the muffins with as they provide another layer of flavor compared to raw.
+I prefer using roasted, lightly salted pistachios to top the muffins with as they provide another layer of flavor compared to raw.

 More Breakfast